-If you have FFEL and/or Perkins Loans, you may consolidate them into a Direct Consolidation Loan to take advantage of PSLF.
+If you have Perkins Loans and at least one other qualifying loan (Direct Loan or FFEL Loan), you may consolidate them into a Direct Consolidation Loan to take advantage of PSLF.

 For more information, visit StudentAid.gov/PublicService/.

 Loan discharge